-These essays offer a well-focused and persuasive analysis of the nature of truth in storytelling and explain with great clarity how this contributes to the meaning or overall effect of the novel.
-Using specific textual support, of a wide variety, these essays offer an insightful and original view of how the work as a whole is shaped by the author's beliefs about what constitutes truth when writing autobiographical fiction.
-Although these essays may not be error-free, they make a strong case for their interpretation and discuss the text under consideration with significant insight and understanding.
+These essays offer a well-focused and persuasive analysis of the nature of truth in storytelling, as it has been defined by O'Brien and King, and explain with great clarity how this can contribute to our interpretation of The Things They Carried.
+Using specific textual support, of a wide variety, these essays offer an insightful and original view of how the work as a whole is shaped by the author's beliefs about what constitutes truth when writing semi-autobiographical or pure fiction.
+Although these essays may not be error-free, they make a strong case for their interpretation and analyze the text under consideration with significant insight and understanding.
 Essays scored a 9 reveal more sophisticated analysis and more effective control of language than do essays scored an 8.

-These essays offer a reasonable analysis of the nature of truth in storytelling and explain with clarity how this contributes to the meaning or overall effect of the novel.
-Analysis of how the author's view of truth shapes their respective narrative is supported by text of a more limited variety or specificity.
+These essays offer a reasonable analysis of the nature of truth in storytelling, as it has been defined by O'Brien and King, and explain with clarity how this can contribute to our interpretation of The Things They Carried.
+Analysis of how the author's view of truth shapes his narrative is supported by text of a more limited variety or specificity.
 While these papers demonstrate understanding of the text on multiple levels, the analysis is less insightful, original, accurate, and/or clear than that of the 9-8 essays.
 Essays scored a 7 present better-developed analysis and more consistent command of the elements of effective composition than do essays scored a 6.

-These essays respond to the assigned task with a plausible reading, but they tend to be superficial or thinly developed, lacking insight or originality.
+These essays respond to the assigned prompt with a plausible reading, but they tend to be superficial or thinly developed, lacking insight or originality.
 Plot summary is often substituted for substantial analysis.
 Although the essay's writer attempts to discuss the nature of truth in storytelling, they demonstrate a rather simplistic understanding of its significance, with support that is too general to provide insight.
 While these essay's writers demonstrate adequate control of language, their essays may be marred by easily detected errors.
 These essays are not as well conceived, organized, or developed as 7-6 essays.

-These essays fail to offer an adequate analysis of the nature of truth in storytelling and how it contributes to the meaning of both works.
+These essays fail to offer an adequate analysis of the nature of truth in storytelling and how it contributes to the meaning of The Things They Carried.
 The analysis may be partial, unsupported, or irrelevant, and the essays may reflect an incomplete or oversimplified understanding of the text.
-These essays do not fully examine the author's view of how truth contributes to the meaning of their work, or may instead rely on plot summary alone.
+These essays do not fully examine the authors' views of how truth contributes to the meaning of their works, or may instead rely on plot summary alone.
 These essays may be characterized by an unfocused or repetitive presentation of ideas, an absence of textual support, or an accumulation of errors.
 They may lack control over the elements of college-level composition.
 Essays scored a 3 may contain significant misreading and/or inept writing.

 Although these essays make some attempt to respond to the prompt, they compound the weaknesses of the papers in the 4-3 range.
 Often, they are unacceptably brief or incoherent in presenting their ideas.
 They may be poorly written on several counts and contain distracting errors in grammar and mechanics.
 The student's remarks may be presented with little clarity, organization, or supporting evidence.
-Essays scored a 1 contain little coherent discussion of the text.
+Essays scored a 1 contain little coherent discussion of the texts.